 Medical detox provides a controlled environment where healthcare professionals can monitor the individual’s withdrawal and avoid any complications.

 Several factors contribute to the decision to opt for medical detox.

 Someone abusing heavy amounts of alcohol for some years will usually require a medical detox.
 When a person attempts to stop their alcohol consumption, they can have severe episodes of delirium tremens or DTs.
 These DTs can be very disturbing and life-threatening.
 According to Medscape, the mortality rate from severe alcohol withdrawal and DTs was as high as 20%.
-Early detection and treatment have lowered the percentage to 1 to 5% fatality.
+Early detection and treatment have lowered the fatality percentage to 1 to 5%.

 A person can exhibit various stages of psychosis and can require mild sedation while detoxing from heavy alcohol use.
 Also, there is other medical monitoring needed.
-Are the person’s liver and kidneys functioning correctly or damaged by alcohol to the point of non-function?
+Is the person’s liver and kidneys functioning correctly or damaged by alcohol to the point of non-function?
 The person’s blood pressure might be too high or too low and need surveillance.
 All these factors must be taken into account when dealing with the withdrawal of severe alcohol abuse.

 For example, a person taking Xanax as directed but misusing any recreational drugs like Percocet may need this service.
 Generally, street drugs are easier to withdraw from than synthetic prescribed drugs.

 In some instances, people wanting to come off methadone will experience many unpleasant side effects.
 It does require, by all means, medically supervised detox to wean the person off slowly.